Filipondios/yt-thumbnail-getter/README.md

 <a name="about"></a>
 ## About 📚
-Sometimes, we see a special thumbnail from a video and we want to save it.
-Saving the video in 'favourites' it's not the better option, cause the author can delete the video.
-For me, the best option, is to download that thumbnail image.
-How?
+Sometimes we come across a special thumbnail from a video that we want to save.
+Saving the video in 'favorites' may not be the best option because the author can delete the video.
+For me, the best option is to download the thumbnail image.
+How can you do this?
 With this script.

 <a name="use"></a>
 ## How to use :compass: